-At the peak of his success, Denver was everywhere - the governor of Colorado proclaimed him the state's poet laureate, his label Windsong was responsible for hits like the Starland Vocal Band's mammoth "Afternoon Delight," and he appeared in a number of ratings-grabbing television specials, as well as several guest-host appearances on Johnny Carson's Tonight Show.
-In 1977, he moved into film, co-starring with George Burns in the comedy hit Oh, God!
-Indeed, Denver's Christmas special "John Denver and The Muppets: A Christmas Together," is considered a classic.
-During this time, however, he dramatically curtailed his recording output, and after 1977's "I Want to Live", which produced no hits, he issued no new material until 1980's "Autograph".
+At the peak of his success, Denver was everywhere.
+The governor of Colorado proclaimed him the state's poet laureate.
+His label Windsong was responsible for hits like the Starland Vocal Band's number one smash "Afternoon Delight" and he appeared in a number of ratings-grabbing television specials, as well as several guest-host appearances on Johnny Carson's Tonight Show.
+In 1977 he moved into film, co-starring with George Burns in the comedy hit Oh, God!.
+Denver's Christmas special John Denver and The Muppets: A Christmas Together is considered a classic.
+During this time however, he dramatically curtailed his recording output, and after 1977's 'live' LP "I Want to Live", which produced no hits, he issued no new material until 1980's "Autograph".
 That effort also failed to produce any Top 40 material.

 While maintaining a solid cult following, by the 1990s Denver had largely fallen off the radar, and he made more news for a 1993 drunk-driving arrest than he did for records like 1991's "Different Directions".
 However, in the summer of 1993, Denver was the recipient of the prestigious Albert Schweitzer Music Award, given to him "For a life's work dedicated to music and devoted to humanity."
-It was the first time a non-classical music artist had been so honoured.
-Also in 1993, Denver completed his first movie since "Oh, God!" called "Walking Thunder," it stars him as he most likes to be - in country clothes, under an open sky.
-In 1994, he published an autobiography, Take Me Home, in which he revealed the details of his substance use, marital infidelities, and his history of domestic violence.
+It was the first time a non-Classical music artist had been so honored.
+Also in 1993, Denver completed his first movie since Oh, God! called Walking Thunder, which stars him as he most liked to be, in country clothes, under an open sky.
+In 1994, John published his autobiography, Take Me Home, in which he revealed the details of his substance use, marital infidelities, and his history of domestic violence.

 Many people knew of Denver's two passions: flying and outer space.
 He was not only a licensed pilot with his own Lear jet, but an aerobatic pilot, and was licensed to fly gliders.
 He flew Air Force F-15 fighters and the Space Shuttle simulator.
 NASA awarded him its public service medal for helping "increase awareness of space exploration by the people of the world."
-It was his great love of flying that would spell tragedy for the 53 year old entertainer on October 12, 1997, when the handmade, experimental airplane he was flying, ran out of gas and crashed off the coast of Monterey Bay, CA., killing him instantly.
+It was his great love of flying that would spell tragedy for the 53 year old entertainer on October 12, 1997, when the handmade, experimental airplane he was flying experienced fuel supply difficulties and crashed off the coast of Monterey Bay, CA., killing him instantly.
 A post-accident investigation by the National Transportation Safety Board showed that the leading cause of the accident was Denver's inability to switch fuel tanks during flight.
 Upon receiving news of Denver's death, Colorado governor Roy Romer ordered all state flags to be lowered to half staff in his honor.
 Funeral services were held at Faith Presbyterian Church in Aurora, Colorado, on October 17th.

 There is not much that Denver did not achieve.
 One of the world's best known and best-loved performers, he was a master communicator who could reach audiences regardless of geography, economics, politics and language.
 He was a true international figure dedicated to world peace and the elimination of hunger.
-He was one of the five founders of The Hunger Project, and, as part of both that commitment and to UNICEF as well, he was a member of the fact-finding delegation which toured African countries devastated by drought and starvation.
-Denver was awarded the Presidential "World Without Hunger" Award; he was a supporter of the National Wildlife Federation, Save the Children, the Cousteau Society, Friends of the Earth and the Human/Dolphin Foundation, to name just a few.
+He was one of the five founders of The Hunger Project, and as part of both that commitment and to UNICEF as well, he was a member of the fact-finding delegation which toured African countries devastated by drought and starvation.
+Denver was awarded the Presidential World Without Hunger Award.
+He was a supporter of the National Wildlife Federation, Save the Children, the Cousteau Society, Friends Of The Earth and the Human/Dolphin Foundation, to name just a few.

 Denver's numerous tributes and awards included acknowledgments as the number one recording artist in the U.S., Favorite Music Performer, People's Choice Awards, AGVA Singing Star of the Year, Yamaha Music Award and recognition from many governments for his concert about global hunger problems.
-Denver's popularity since the early 1970s may be measured in record sales that few other artists have achieved, including 14 gold albums and 8 platinum albums in the U.S. alone.
-He has had many gold and platinum sales overseas as well, in countries including Australia, Germany and the United Kingdom.
+Denver's popularity since the early 1970s may be measured in record sales that few other artists have achieved, including 14 Gold albums and 8 Platinum albums in the U.S. alone.
+He had many Gold and Platinum sales overseas as well, in countries including Australia, Germany and the United Kingdom.
 John Denver is one of the top five recording artists in the sales history of the music industry.
 Denver was once quoted as saying, "Music does bring people together; it allows us to experience the same emotions.
 People everywhere are the same in heart and spirit.
 No matter what language we speak, what color we are, the form of our politics or the expression of our love and our faith, music proves we are the same."

 In 2000, CBS presented the made-for-TV movie called Take Me Home: The John Denver Story, starring Chad Lowe.
 After it was shown, Denver's brother, Ron Deutschendorf, voiced the feelings of many when he wrote a letter to The Los Angeles Times criticizing the inaccuracies of the film, which included chronological errors and exaggerated relationship difficulties .

 On September 24th, 2007, the California Friends of John Denver and The Windstar Foundation unveiled a bronze plaque near Pacific Grove, close to where John's plane went down.
 Over 100 friends and family attended the dedication of the plaque, which features a likeness of John's face and lines from his song "Windsong": So welcome the wind and the wisdom she offers.
 Follow her summons when she calls again.
 On November 6th, of that year, his family released a two-CD set of previously unreleased material from his eleven 1985 concert performances in the Soviet Union called "Live in the USSR".
-The recordings, re-discovered in 2002, were restored, remixed and remastered for this CD.
+The recordings, re-discovered in 2002, were restored, re-mixed and re-mastered for this CD.

 On October 13th, 2009, Eagle Rock Entertainment issued a DVD box set of previously unreleased concerts recorded throughout Denver's career.
-"Around The World Live" is a 5-disc DVD set featuring three complete live performances with a full band from Australia in 1977, Japan in 1981 and England in 1986.
+"Around The World Live" is a 5-disc DVD set featuring three complete 'live' performances with a full band from Australia in 1977, Japan in 1981 and England in 1986.
 These are accompanied by a solo acoustic performance in Japan in 1984 and John's performances at Farm Aid in 1985, 1987 and 1990.
 The final disc has two hour-long documentaries made by Denver.